Artin Approximation: Introduction

-At the limit $k\lgw\infty$ we obtain the desired decomposition.\\ \\ In particular since $\{\exp(g_1),\cdots,\exp(g_s)\}+\N^n=\G(I)$ we deduce from this that $I$ is generated by $g_1$,..., $g_s$.\\ \\ This algorithm implies that for any $g\in \C\lb x\rb$ there exists a unique power series $r$ whose support is included in $\D$ and such that $g-r\in I$ and the division algorithm yields a way to obtain this representative $r$.\\ Moreover, saying that $g\notin I$ is equivalent to $r\neq 0$ and this is equivalent to say that, for some integer $k$, $r^{(k)}\neq 0$.
+At the limit $k\lgw\infty$ we obtain the desired decomposition.\\ \\ In particular since $\{\exp(g_1),\ldots,\exp(g_s)\}+\N^n=\G(I)$ we deduce from this that $I$ is generated by $g_1,\ldots,g_s$.\\ \\ This algorithm implies that for any $g\in \C\lb x\rb$ there exists a unique power series $r$ whose support is included in $\D_0$ and such that $g-r\in I$ and the division algorithm yields a way to obtain this representative $r$.\\ Moreover, saying that $g\notin I$ is equivalent to $r\neq 0$ and this is equivalent to saying that, for some integer $k$, $r^{(k)}\neq 0$.
 But $g\in I$ is equivalent to $r=0$ which is equivalent to $r^{(k)}=0$ for all $k\in\N$.
 Thus by applying the division algorithm, if for some integer $k$ we have $r^{(k)}\neq0$ we can conclude that $g\notin I$.
-But this algorithm will not enable us to determine if $g\in I$ since we would have to make a infinite number of computations.\\ \\ Now a natural question is what happens if we replace $\C\lb x\rb$ by $A:=\C\langle x\rangle$ or $\C\{x\}$?
-Of course we can proceed with the division algorithm but we do not know if $q_1$,..., $q_s$, $r\in A$.
-In fact by controlling the size of the coefficients of $q_1^{(k)}$,..., $q_s^{(k)}$, $r^{(k)}$ at each step of the division algorithm, we can prove that if $g\in\C\{x\}$ then $q_1$,..., $q_s$ and $r$ remain in $\C\{x\}$ (\cite{Hi64}, \cite{Gr72}, \cite{Gal} and \cite{JP}).
-But if $g\in \C\langle x\rangle$ is an algebraic power series then it may happen that $q_1$,..., $q_s$ and $r$ are not algebraic power series (see Example \ref{K-G} of Section \ref{constraint}).
-This is exactly an Artin Approximation problem with constraints in the sense that Equation \eqref{GD1} has formal solutions satisfying the contrainsts \eqref{GD2} but no algebraic power series solutions satisfying the same constraints.
+But this algorithm will not enable us to determine if $g\in I$ since it requires an infinite number of computations.\\ \\ Now a natural question is what happens if we replace $\C\lb x\rb$ by $A:=\C\langle x\rangle$ or $\C\{x\}$?
+Of course we can proceed with the division algorithm but we do not know if $q_1,\ldots,q_s$, $r\in A$.
+In fact by controlling the size of the coefficients of $q_1^{(k)},\ldots,q_s^{(k)}$, $r^{(k)}$ at each step of the division algorithm, we can prove that if $g\in\C\{x\}$ then $q_1,\ldots,q_s$ and $r$ remain in $\C\{x\}$ (see \cite{Hi64, Gr72,Gal,JP}).\\ But if $g\in \C\langle x\rangle$ is an algebraic power series then it may happen that $q_1,\ldots,q_s$ and $r$ are not algebraic power series (see Example \ref{K-G} of Section \ref{constraint}).
+This is exactly an Artin Approximation problem with constraints in the sense that Equation \eqref{GD1} has formal solutions satisfying the constraints \eqref{GD2} but no algebraic power series solutions satisfying the same constraints.
+On the other hand, still in the case where $g$ and the $g_i$ are algebraic power series, there exists a computable bound depending on the complexity of $g$ and of the $g_i$ on the number of steps required to conclude if $g\in I$ or not, even if this bound is too large to be used in practice (see \cite{Ro15}).

 \end{example}